 I love the capacity I get from a sliding miter saw.
-Where most miter saws cross cut to 6″ – 8″, a sliding saw can crosscut out to 12-1/2″ or so.
+Where most miter saws cross-cut to 6″ – 8″, a sliding saw can crosscut out to 12-1/2″ or so.
 Very useful in the shop.
 What I don’t like about sliding saws is their mongo footprint.
-You’ve got to have a lot of real estate behind the tool to allow the saw’s tubes room to travel.
-Bosch’s new Dual Bevel Glide Miter, $800, doesn’t have any tubes.
+It would be best if you had a lot of real estate behind the tool to allow the saw’s tube room to travel.
+Bosch’s new Dual Bevel Glide Miter, $550, doesn’t have any tubes.
 It operates on a trunnion/knuckle system that folds open and closed as the saw travels from front to back.
-No room required behind the saw.
+There’s no need for a room behind the saw.
 Very nice.
-I operated this saw, briefly, at IWF 2010 and was amazed at how smooth the travel is.
+I operated this saw briefly at IWF 2010 and was amazed at how smooth the travel was.

-This is a cool, space saving tool.
+This is a cool, space-saving tool.
 Watch for an upcoming video product review of this new saw.